What is 2.59434 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 259434 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 259434 are: 1 2 3 6 7 9 14 18 21 29 42 58 63 71 87 126 142 174 203 213 261 406 426 497 522 609 639 994 1218 1278 1491 1827 2059 2982 3654 4118 4473 6177 8946 12354 14413 18531 28826 37062 43239 86478 129717 259434